 College of Humanities, Arts, and Sciences

-Brass faculty members will collaborate to present this chamber music recital.
-Collaborators and repertoire to be announced.
+Faculty artist Katherine Osborne, mezzo-soprano, will present a recital with collaborators and repertoire to be announced.
 This event is free and open to the public.